killvung/Project-FRONT/README.md

 FRONT is the abbreviation of
 - Fitness
-- Recap
+- Replicate
-- Offer
+- Operation
 - Novel
-- Telling
+- Technology

 ## Motivation:
 I use multiple apps to track down my fitnesss activities, such as biking, running, walking, etc. Later on, due to the fact that all the information are spreaded across everywhere, I found it difficult to analyze my overall statistics for desired goals.
 For example, I want to trackdown how many miles I have walked weekly; Has my running paces been improved.
 I even want to plot all the routes on the map for visualization.
 Given my education background and professional working experience, I can definitely implement a system to centralize all the data from all datasources and utilized them for analytical purposes.